pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/accounts.md

 ---
-title_tag: "Pulumi Cloud accounts"
+title_tag: "Pulumi Cloud: Create Accounts"
-meta_desc: Learn how to create and accounts in the Pulumi Cloud in this guide.
+meta_desc: Learn how to create and configure accounts in the Pulumi Cloud in this guide.
 title: Accounts
 h1: Pulumi Cloud accounts
 menu: